maboiteaspam/dns-server-via-dht/README.md

 ...
 ```

-you ve confirm you can t resolve domain node this node does not know about.
+you ve confirm you can t resolve a domain this node does not know about.

 ```zsh
 node cli.js add some.com <publicKey> -c ./2nd-node.json -v
 ```

-you ve just added some.com to its peer list.
+you ve just added some.com to its peer list, you can now resolve it.

 ```zsh
 > dig @0.0.0.0 -p 9081 some.com